Excelero/nvmesh-k8s-operator/operator-hub/README.md

 # Integration with Operator Hub
-This directory contains sources, scripts and documentation on how to buildand deploy the operator into OpenShift Operator-Hub
+This directory contains sources, scripts and documentation on how to build and deploy the operator into OpenShift Operator-Hub

 ## Adding the Operator to OpenShift Operator-Hub listing:
 ### **CatalogSource**